cK0nrad/krypto/README.md

 # What's is it ?

-krypto is a Crypto library written in C as an Node.JS module.
-I've written every hash function by hand.
+Krypto is a crypto library written in C++ as an Node.JS module.

 # Supported algorithm
-    [❌] MD2
+    [✔️] MD2
     [❌] MD4
     [✔️] MD5
     [❌] MD6